Service

 Delivery

 Generally, there must be two clear days between service of the notice of motion and the return date.
-Where it is necessary to make personal service four clear days are required.
+Where personal service is necessary, four clear days are required.

 Order 122 provides that service of summonses, pleadings, notices and orders shall be effected by 5 pm on an ordinary date.
 On Saturdays it must be effected by 1pm.
 Receipt after 1pm on Saturday is deemed to be service on the following Monday.

-An application may be made to court to extend or shorten time for service.
+An application may be made to the court to extend or shorten the time for service.

 Defendants Lacking Capacity